<router-link>

 In HTML5 history mode,

-option in HTML5 history mode, you don't need to include it into
+baseoption in HTML5 history mode, you don't need to include it intoprop's URLs.

 Props